Your About page is one of the most important web pages on your blog.

 Here’s how the site looked in August 2009:

-Fast forward to November 2014, and their homepage looks like this:
+Fast forward to a few years, and their homepage looked like this:

 Navigation and fonts: If you want your About page to be successful, people need to be able to find it and read it.
-Make sure that it’s easy to find in the navigation main menu.
+Make sure that it’s an easy menu item to find in the navigation main menu.
 A good place to put it is right after the “Home” menu item:

 You can call your About page anything you like.
 The most popular page titles are: “About us”, “About me”, and “Who is [name of site owner]”.
 But, you can also be creative, like Ryan Lee: